 No longer do Baby Boomers represent the largest portion of pet owners; that title now belongs to Millennials.
 Pet brands who will win the future of the industry must understand how Millennials differ from the other generations.

 Digital purchasing power cannot go without emphasizing the importance of marketing within that space.
-Millennials nearly double baby boomers in relation to time spent on social media — 90.4% of millennials are active social media users compared to 48.2% of Baby Boomers (eMarketer, 2019).
+Millennials nearly double baby boomers’ time spent on social media — 90.4% of millennials are active social media users compared to 48.2% of Baby Boomers (eMarketer, 2019).

 In addition, competitive pricing, convenience, and personalization are blowing the brick-and-mortar house down.

-The response: dual-channel retailing, faster fulfillment, improved cost controls, and advances in home delivery.
-Demand for high-quality products from millennials further attributes to industry profit because of the generally higher mark-ups of premium products.
+The response: dual-channel retailing, faster fulfilment, improved cost controls, and advances in home delivery.
+Demand for high-quality products from millennials further contributes to industry profit because of the generally higher mark-ups of premium products.

-Making this data actionable for means examining ecommerce trends and statistics within three segments, each with its own unique value propositions …
+Making this data actionable means examining ecommerce trends and statistics within three segments, each with its unique value propositions …

 3. Data on Three Verticals within the Industry